Design tips for reports and scorecards

 Afterward, you can select more data or make other changes just for this visualization.
 New visualizations added using Data Visualization in the toolbar already start out with their own separate metric set.

-In the visualization's Data Analysis Panel, you can also click the hyperlink to the group metric set (e.g., Group 1 - Metric Set 1) as a shortcut to switch to its Data Analysis Panel.
+In a visualization's Data Analysis Panel, you can also click the hyperlink to the group metric set (e.g., Group 1 - Metric Set 1) as a shortcut to switch to its Data Analysis Panel.

 Here you can add more data, filter or sort it, or access other metric set options such as measure formatting.